azhibaev/c3/README.md

 _run_ to process adding of two numbers and _print_ for print result.

-There is some hidden functions which created by compiler:
+There are some hidden functions which created by compiler:

 _add_create_ to allocate memory for data structure,